 Amazon’s smart assistant, Alexa, continues to expand its reach.
 The personal assistant first launched in late 2014, and has come a long way from its humble beginnings with the original Amazon Echo smart speaker.

-Alexa now powers a whole host of devices and a simple voice command can accomplish some pretty surprising tasks with the right hardware.
+Alexa now powers a whole host of devices, and a simple voice command can accomplish some pretty surprising tasks with the right hardware.
 In this article, we’re highlighting the best Alexa-compatible gadgets that you should take a look at in 2020, including an Alexa-enabled coffee maker.

 Just say, “Alexa, directions to home.”

-Just say, “Alexa, wake me up tomorrow morning at 6 a.m. to my morning playlist from Spotify.”
+Just say, “Alexa, wake me up at 6 a.m. to my rock playlist from Spotify.”